If you are thinking about applying to Ripon College, the application fee costs $30.

 |2.00 and 2.49||5%|

-Ripon College has a test optional admissions policy.
+Ripon College is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 15% of Ripon College's first-year students submitted their SAT scores with their application.
 73% of admitted applicants sent ACT scores.